deepin-community/python-testtools/doc/overview.rst

 If you wish to use testtools with Python 3.3 or 3.4, then please use testtools 2.3.0.

-If you wish to use testtools with Python 2.7, then please use testtools 2.4.0.
+If you wish to use testtools with Python 2.7 or 3.5, then please use testtools 2.4.0.